 Studying and making music ever since she was a young girl, Sonali’s biggest plunge into the music world came when she was invited to attend the prestigious Clive Davis Institute of Recorded Music at New York University's Tisch School of the Arts.
 There, she was afforded the pleasure of working with some of the best in the industry, studying under numerous GRAMMY award-winning professors and music industry veterans such as Questlove, Bob Power (D'Angelo, A Tribe Called Quest), Nick Sansano (Sonic Youth, Public Enemy), and Amund Björklund (Train).
 While there, she would also attend guest lectures by Pharrell, Benny Blanco, Rob Thomas, and Stargate.
-In December 2012, Sonali and her classmates collaborated to create a viral cover of Rihanna’s "Diamonds."
-After being featured on Buzzfeed and by Ryan Seacrest, the video garnered the attention of Rihanna herself, who invited the group to a show in Newark, where she personally congratulated them on their work.

-Just as things were picking up and she was about to embark on her first tour, Sonali was diagnosed with Chronic Lyme Disease.
+Just as Sonali graduated from NYU and was about to embark on her first tour, she was diagnosed with Chronic Lyme Disease.
 Instead of spending the next few years on the road and recording as she had planned, she was forced to devote most of her time to recovering and getting back on her feet.
 As much of a setback as it was, the unintentional break did allow her the time to be introspective and reconsider her career and sound.
 While at NYU, Sonali learned a great deal about music production, which had opened her eyes to the world of electronic music.
-Trading in the acoustic guitar for synths and drum machines, Sonali has just released her follow-up EP Runaway with producers Eren Cannata and KOIL PreAmple.
+Trading in the acoustic guitar for synths and drum machines, Sonali released her follow-up EP Runaway in summer 2019 with producers Eren Cannata and KOIL PreAmple.